Methylphenidate: Pharmacodynamics

 Methylphenidate acts primarily as a norepinephrine–dopamine reuptake inhibitor (NDRI).
 It is a benzylpiperidine and phenethylamine derivative which also shares part of its basic structure with catecholamines.

 Methylphenidate is a psychostimulant and increases the activity of the central nervous system through inhibition on reuptake of the neurotransmitters norepinephrine and dopamine.
 As models of attention deficit hyperactivity disorder (ADHD) suggest, it is associated with functional impairments in some of the brain's neurotransmitter systems, particularly those involving dopamine in the mesocortical and mesolimbic pathways and norepinephrine in the prefrontal cortex and locus coeruleus.
 Psychostimulants like methylphenidate and amphetamine may be effective in treating ADHD because they increase neurotransmitter activity in these systems.
 When reuptake of those neurotransmitters is halted, its concentration and effects in the synapse increase and last longer, respectively.
 Therefore, methylphenidate is called a norepinephrine–dopamine reuptake inhibitor.
 By increasing the effects of norepinephrine and dopamine, methylphenidate increases the activity of the central nervous system and produces effects such as increased alertness, reduced fatigue, and improved attention.

 Methylphenidate is most active at modulating levels of dopamine (DA) and to a lesser extent norepinephrine (NE).
 Methylphenidate binds to and blocks dopamine transporters (DAT) and norepinephrine transporters (NET).
-Variability exists between DAT blockade, and extracellular dopamine, leading to the hypothesis that methylphenidate amplifies basal dopamine activity, leading to nonresponse in those with low basal DA activity.
+In vitro binding assays generally indicate greater affinity for DAT than NET; however, human PET studies demonstrate substantial occupancy of both transporters, with inter-study comparison suggesting slightly greater NET than DAT occupancy at clinically relevant doses.
+Variability exists between the extent of DAT blockade and increases in extracellular dopamine, leading to the hypothesis that methylphenidate amplifies basal dopamine activity as an explanation for nonresponse in individuals with low basal DA activity.
 In animals and brain tissue, methylphenidate has been shown to dose-dependently increase brain dopamine levels.
 On average, methylphenidate elicits a 3 to 4 times increase in dopamine and norepinephrine in the striatum and prefrontal cortex.
 Magnetic resonance imaging (MRI) studies suggest that long-term treatment with ADHD stimulants (specifically, amphetamine and methylphenidate) decreases abnormalities in brain structure and function found in subjects with ADHD.
 (Note: Basal ganglia regions like the right globus pallidus, the right putamen, and the nucleus caudatus are structurally affected in children with ADHD.
-These changes and alterations in limbic regions like ACC and amygdala are more pronounced in non-treated populations and seem to diminish over time from childhood to adulthood.
+These changes in limbic regions, such as the ACC and amygdala, are more pronounced in untreated populations and appear to diminish over time from childhood to adulthood.
 Treatment seems to have positive effects on brain structure.)